 If you have a unique and insightful approach to a plain and ordinary experience, then you have the essay topic for college you need and the formula for a winning essay.

-We’ll talk more about formulas later on our tutorial, but right now let’s move on to how to answer those specific college essay questions they will ask you.
+We’ll talk more about formulas later on our tutorial, but right now let’s move on to how to answer those specific personal essay questions they will ask you.